WSU-kduncan/ceg3120-p4-massa-michelle/README.md

 ## Lessons Learned:

 Biggest lesson I learned is that I should have documented my progress more as I did this project.
 I completed Milestone 1 and 2 before the due dates and did not really know where the project was going.
 At the time, I thought it would be easier to document my process later as the project came together… turns out that was a horrible idea.
 The `history` command and being able to re-watch the lectures really saved me on this one.
-I have learned my lesson: DOCUMENT EVERYTHING.
+I have learned my lesson: _*DOCUMENT EVERYTHING*_.